JWang1414/pendulum_project_final/checklist.md

 - Decay appears to be exponential
 - Predictions of tau get chaotic when there are less datapoints

-[] Verify or refute the claim that the period depends on L as stated in the lab manual
+[x] Verify or refute the claim that the period depends on L as stated in the lab manual
 - Units are wrong, we'll have to correct this
 - Analyze datasets that alter string length.
 Use the small angle approximation to find an average period.
 Check if the period depends on L
+- The period appears to vary depends on L, even for small angles
+- Interestingly, for larger L, the period begins to scale quadratically

-[] Verify or refute the claim that the period is independent of the mass
+[x] Verify or refute the claim that the period is independent of the mass
 - The mass might affect L and D. Ignore these parts
 - Use the small angle approximation again.
 This time, analyze the datasets that vary mass
+- Doesn't appear to be affected by the mass.
+For heavier masses, the period is longer on average, however, the affect is very small
+	- Possibly has to do with stretching in the string

 [] Investigate how L + D, m, and the initial angle on tau.
 If you find a trend, attempt to find a function which fits your data.
 - Don't need a theoretical justification